List of unproduced films based on DC Comics imprints: Deathbed TV series

 In January 2021, TNT was set to develop a television series adaptation of Joshua Williamson and Riley Rossmo's Vertigo Comics limited series Deathbed, with Neil Reynolds writing the series and Julie Plec to executive produce via My So-Called Company along with Warner Bros.
 Television.
 There have been no further announcements since.

 We3 film

-In June 2005, New Line Cinema optioned We3, and comic's writer, Grant Morrison, was in negotiations to write the screenplay.
+In June 2005, New Line Cinema optioned We3, and the comic's writer, Grant Morrison, was in negotiations to write the screenplay.
 John Stevenson, director of Kung Fu Panda, was attached to the project as a director in December 2008, and New Line Cinema was no longer involved.
 As of November 2010, the status of the film is that Morrison has written the script, but the project appears to have stalled, partially due to concerns over the level of violence.
-Morrison said in an interview that "Relativity Pictures keeps saying they're doing it, and they still haven't done it", and that he cannot say anything more as it stands.
+Morrison said in an interview that "Relativity Pictures keeps saying they're doing it, and they still haven't done it", and that they cannot say anything more as it stands.